It’s 2017, and we still need to say it: Trans rights are human rights

 This means federal agencies, such as airlines and prisons, can often legally discriminate against trans people, and that a violent attack on trans people will never be seen as a hate crime under the Canadian Criminal Code.

-As trans woman, I listen to the debate in the Senate with a great deal of frustration.
+As a trans woman, I listen to the debate in the Senate with a great deal of frustration.
 Some say we are not women, that giving us rights to use a women’s washroom will result in dangerous situations for cis girls and women.
 Some people go as far as to suggest trans people aren’t real: Conservative Senator Don Plett, for example, has argued against Bill C-16, saying “gender expression” isn’t a thing that can be identified as a real group.

 Sen. Plett, who often comes across as the loudest voice opposing trans rights and protections, questioned last week what the difference between gender identity and gender expression is.
 A senator, debating and trying to block the rights of thousands of trans people, has not grasped a basic understanding of trans people or what gender is.